 What Happens to Your Cholesterol if You Eat Avocado Every Day

-Unsaturated fats in avocados helps stabilize bad cholesterol levels to prevent clogged arteries.
-This is just one thing that happens when you eat avocado.
+Unsaturated fats in avocados help stabilize bad cholesterol levels to prevent clogged arteries.
+This is just one thing that happens when you eat avocado every day.

-A lot of people are worried about their cholesterol levels.
-This lipid, present in blood, can accumulate in large amounts, creating several cardiovascular problems that put your health at risk.
+Many people are worried about their cholesterol levels.
+This lipid, present in blood, can accumulate in large amounts, leading to several cardiovascular problems that could put your health at risk.

-In some ways, cholesterol carries out a necessary role in bodily functions to make various important organs function optimally.
-However, with a poor diet, cholesterol levels could increase to fairly dangerous levels.
+In some ways, cholesterol carries out a necessary role in the body, enabling various important organs to function optimally.
+However, with a poor diet, cholesterol levels can increase to dangerous levels.

-The good news is that thanks to different studies, we know that making dietary changes and assuming a healthy lifestyle can be one of the best solutions for keeping it under control and reducing your risks.
+The good news is that different studies have found that making dietary certain changes and leading a healthy lifestyle can be one of the best solutions for keeping it under control and reducing your risks.

 One study published in the Journal of the American Heart Association revealed that if you eat avocado every day, you could keep bad cholesterol levels under control.

-Researchers at Penn State University suggested substituting saturated fatty acids, which are present in most diets, with unsaturated fats which you get when you eat avocado.
+Researchers at Penn State University suggested substituting saturated fats (present in most diets) with unsaturated fats (which are found in foods like avocado).